crccheck/recipes/recipes/dan_tat.md

  + 3g shortening (re-use bowl and scrape to get the 3g shortening) -- pulse to combine
- + 75g cold water (probably a lot more because my place is so dry) -- process until dough just starts coming together
+ + 75g cold water (probably a lot more because my place is so dry) -- process until dough just starts coming together.
+Err on the dry side.

 ## pastry dough (oil dough, water dough)
 freeze to firm, make puff pastry (thirds, fourths, fourths)